dgroomes/electron-playground/realistic/README.md

       the webpack config object which has some fields with `$` in them which are used in the DefinesPlugin.
 We don't want this, it errors.
 The Forge code just indiscriminately expands all fields.
 I think I should be able to hide them somehow, make them non-enumerable or whatever.
-    * IN PROGRESS Remove support for multiple preload.
+    * DONE Remove support for multiple preload.
 Let's just fixate to one for now.
 I need to get a handle on the code.
        * `WebpackPluginEntryPointPreloadOnly` is modelled misleadingly.
 That type, in practice, actually applies to entry points that do indeed have html or js.
 Similarly, look at the contrasting `isPreloadOnly` and `hasPreloadScript` which are type guards for `WebpackPluginEntryPointPreloadOnly`.